 Trigger Date: The date by which the ISO must request implementation of a regulated backstop solution pursuant to Section 31.2.5.7 in order to meet a Reliability Need.

-All other capitalized terms shall have the meanings provided for them in the ISO’s tariffs.
+All other capitalized terms shall have the meanings provided for them in the ISO’s Tariffs.

 31.1.2 Reliability Planning Process